Gaalix/hiring-task/README.md

-# Telegram Bot Application for Online Gambling
+# Hiring task for Full Stack Developer

-This repository contains the implementation of a Telegram bot application for an online gambling site, developed as part of a hiring task for a Full Stack Developer position.
+In this repository you will find the 3 subtasks for the hiring task.

 ## Task Structure